+Ensure that all side slopes of all borrow and waste areas are beyond the clear zone for the highway as defined by the current version of the Department’s Location and Design Manual.

+Ensure that all side slopes of all waste areas do not reduce horizontal sight distance as defined by the current version of the Department’s Location and Design Manual.

 Have the proposed borrow and waste areas reviewed by an environmental consultant that is pre-qualified by the Department for ecological work.
 Have the environmental consultant certify that the proposed borrow and waste operations will not impact the “Waters of the United States” or an isolated wetland.
 If consultant certification is not provided, obtain the 404/401 permits necessary to perform the operations as proposed.
 Have the environmental consultant certify that the work conforms to the requirements of the permit(s).
 Provide all documentation submitted to obtain the appropriate permit(s) and a copy of the permit(s) to the Department’s Office of Environmental Services.